Fullstop000/wickdb/README.md

 *This lib is in WIP and any current implementation may be unstable*

+### Problems
+We need a scheduling implementation for compaction and applying `WriteBatch`.
+This requires that `DBImpl` should be thread-safe otherwise we have to spilt it into several thread-safe types.

 ### Plan & Progress

 ##### [ongoing]The basic shape of LevelDB